Watch: Alabama does not shake hands with Washington following Peach Bowl coin toss

 Some observers, though, were quick to point out that Alabama did shake hands with Washington when they met at midfield prior to the coin toss.

-But with a national television audience looking on, the post-toss exchange was glaring.
+But with a national television audience looking on, the post-toss exchange looked glaring.
+Though as it turned out, it was possibly more a matter of them not wanting to shake hands twice.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.